TUMFTM/REVOL-E-TION/README.md

 Institute of Automotive Technology
 Technical University of Munich philipp.rosner@tum.de
-September 2nd, 2021

 --- Contributors ---
 David Eickholt, B.Sc. - Semester Thesis submitted 07/2021

 --- Detailed Description ---
-This script models an energy system representing a minigrid for rural electrification in sub-saharan Africa and its interaction with electric vehicles.
-It transforms the energy system graph into a (mixed-integer) linear program and transfers it to a solver.
-The results are saved and the most important aspects visualized.
+This is a toolset to simulate electric vehicles operating in minigrids for rural electrification in emerging economies such as sub-saharan
+Africa and optimize component sizes to show least-cost and/or least-emission options.
+It models a stand-alone minigrid using graph-based representation, generates a pyomo model and hands it to a solver.
+Results are summarized in the

 --- Input & Output ---
 The script requires input data in the code block "Input".
 Additionally, several .csv-files for timeseries data are required.

 --- Requirements ---
-This tool requires oemof.
-Install by "pip install 'oemof.solph>=0.4,<0.5'" All input data files need to be located in the same directory as this file
+This code was designed to run on Python 3.8 under Windows 10 Packages required to run this code are:
+	oemof.solph >= 0.4.4
+	pyomo >=5.7.1
+	pandas
+	numpy
+	matplotlib
+	datetime

---- File Information ---
+--- Steps to run the code ---
-coding:     utf-8
-license:    GPLv3
+1. Make sure to have installed the correct Python and Package versions listed above
+2. Get the cbc solver executable from http://ampl.com/dl/open/cbc/cbc-win64.zip and place it in your working directiory
+3. Generate the following folders in your working directory (they are not under version control):
+		./lp_models
+		./results
+		./scenarios
+		./scenarios/pvgis_data
+4. Get pvgis data from https://re.jrc.ec.europa.eu/pvg_tools/en/#HR or the repository holder
+5. Get exemplary vehicle and demand data from the repository holder
+6. Run main.py

 """